What’s the Difference between a Domestic LLC and a Foreign LLC?

 - Type of management (member-managed or manager-managed)

-- Business purpose of the LLC
+- The business purpose of the LLC

 - Foreign Registration Statement

-In addition to the registration fee, the Foreign LLC will often have annual reporting requirements, pay an annual fee and franchise tax.
+In addition to the registration fee, the Foreign LLC will often have annual reporting requirements, and pay an annual fee and franchise tax.
 A franchise tax is not a tax on a franchise like McDonald’s but is a tax for a business entity (not just LLCs) for the privilege of doing business in that state.

 What is a Domestic LLC?

-A Domestic LLC is a Limited Liability Company that formed and operates in the state where it will be doing business.
+A Domestic LLC is a Limited Liability Company that is formed and operates in the state where it will be doing business.
 The Domestic LLC is what most people are forming when starting a business.
 Not every state uses the LLC designation but is the standard filing.

 Before there can be a Foreign LLC, there must first be a Domestic LLC.

-Registering a Domestic LLC
+How to registering a Domestic LLC

 Domestic LLC registration takes place by filing the Articles of Organization (referred to as the Articles of Formation or Certificate of Organization in some states) with the Secretary of State (or similar agency depending on the state).
 There must be a registered agent (who is typically an LLC member) that has a physical address in the state to receive official notices.